Common brown rat

 Rats are one of the toughest animals and incredible survivors, due to their amazing skills and intellect, as well as rapid reproduction rates.
 Brown rats are the most widely spread species in urban areas and are known to access properties through sewer systems and piping, digging underground tunnels or any other available entry points in a property.
-Unlike mice, rats need regular water and food supplies.
-Rats are very agile and in the search for food and liquids they will climb, jump, swim, dig and even gnaw through softer metals to get what they want.
-Rats are known to carry various diseases but they also may introduce other pest insects such as fleas, lice and ticks.

 Rats are prehistoric rodents considered to be one of the most dangerous pests that inhabit urban areas.
 They transmit potentially fatal diseases and also carry various bacteria, parasites and viruses.
 In search of food, water and shelter they may intrude your home or commercial property, causing damage to structures and equipment.
 Their teeth are extremely strong and sometimes they gnaw holes in softer concrete and even in some metals.
+Unlike mice, rats need water supply on a daily basis, in order to survive.
+Rats are very agile and in the search for food and liquids they will climb, jump, swim, dig and even gnaw through softer metals to get what they want.
+Rats are known to carry various diseases but they also may introduce other pest insects such as fleas, lice and ticks.